Improved Algorithms for Parity and Streett objectives: Streett Objectives in Graphs

-To prove the correctness of Algorithm~\ref{alg:streett} we first show that all candidates for good components are in $\liste{}$ before each iteration of the algorithm. \begin{lemma} Before each iteration of the outer while-loop every good component of the input graph is contained in one of the subgraphs $G[S]$ for which the data structure $\ds(S)$ is maintained in the list $\liste{}$. \end{lemma} \inappendix{ \begin{proof} We will show that the algorithm never removes edges or vertices that belong to a good component, which together with a correct initialization of the list $\liste{}$ will imply the lemma.
-At the beginning of the algorithm one data structure for the whole strongly connected input graph is added to $\liste{}$.
-Thus every good component is contained in this data structure in $\liste{}$ after the initialization.
-At the beginning of each iteration of the outer while-loop the data structure of one of the subgraphs $G[S]$ is pulled from the list $\liste{}$.
-In Line~\ref{l:bad} we remove vertices from the subgraph that are in some set $L_\idxs$ but not strongly connected to any vertex in $U_\idxs$, i.e., bad vertices.
-In Line~\ref{l:le2} we remove trivial \scc{s}.
+To prove the correctness of Algorithm~\ref{alg:streett}, we first show that all candidates for good components are in~$\liste$ before each iteration of the algorithm. \begin{lemma} Before each iteration of the outer while-loop every good component of the input graph is contained in one of the subgraphs~$G[S]$ for which the data structure $\ds(S)$ is maintained in the list~$\liste$. \end{lemma} \begin{proof} We show that the algorithm never removes edges or vertices that belong to a good component, which together with a correct initialization of the list~$\liste$ implies the lemma.
+At the beginning of the algorithm one data structure for the whole strongly connected input graph is added to~$\liste$.
+Thus every good component is contained in this data structure in~$\liste$ after the initialization.
+At the beginning of each iteration of the outer while-loop the data structure of one of the subgraphs $G[S]$ is pulled from the list~$\liste$.
+In Lines~\ref{l:badstart}--\ref{l:badend} we remove vertices from the subgraph that are in some set $L_\idxs$ but not strongly connected to any vertex in $U_\idxs$, i.e., bad vertices.
+In Line~\ref{l:le2} we remove trivial SCCs.
 Observe that a good component is non-trivial and does not contain any bad vertices.
-Thus the removal of bad vertices and trivial \scc{s} does not remove any vertices of a good component, i.e., after the removal of these vertices the updated subgraph $G[S]$ still contains the good components it contained before.
-If no good component is identified in this iteration, i.e., the algorithm does not terminate, we find a bottom or top \scc{} $G[X]$, which is by definition a maximal \scc{}.
-Since a good component has to be strongly connected, every good component in $G[S]$ must either be a subgraph of the newly identified \scc{} $G[X]$ or does not contain \emph{any} vertex in $X$.
-Thus the removed edges between $G[X]$ and the remaining subgraph cannot belong to a good component.
-Finally, we add the data structures for $G[X]$ as well as for $G[S \setminus X]$ to $\liste{}$.
-Thus no vertex or edge of a good component was removed and every good component continues to be completely contained in a subgraph in $\liste{}$. \end{proof} }
+Thus the removal of bad vertices and trivial SCCs does not remove any vertices of a good component, i.e., after the removal of these vertices the updated subgraph $G[S]$ still contains the good components it contained before.
+If no good component is identified in this iteration, i.e., the algorithm does not terminate, we find a bottom or top SCC $G[\gc]$, induced by some set of vertices~$\gc$.
+Since a good component is strongly connected, every good component in $G[S]$ either is a subgraph of the newly identified SCC $G[\gc]$ or does not contain \emph{any} vertex of~$\gc$.
+Thus the removed edges between $G[\gc]$ and the remaining subgraph cannot belong to a good component.
+Finally, we add the data structures for $G[\gc]$ as well as for $G[S \setminus \gc]$ to $\liste$.
+Thus no vertex or edge of a good component was removed and every good component continues to be completely contained in a subgraph in~$\liste$. \end{proof}